-Private moorings fall into the following classes:
+11 Private moorings fall into the following classes:

 Class 1(a) riparian: owners of riparian property are entitled to apply, with priority over other mooring permit classes, for up to two moorings per property parcel directly adjacent to the shorefront property parcel.
 Only owners of riparian property may have guest moorings.
-Only one of the two moorings permitted Class 1a permit holders may be a guest mooring.
+Only one of the two moorings permitted Class 1a permit holders may be

-Class 1(b) riparian on coastal waters: property owners holding a freehold estate of record with a deeded right of access to riparian property are entitled to apply for a single mooring permit per property directly adjacent to that riparian property.
+Class 1(b) riparian on coastal waters is no longer a recognized mooring class in RI.
+Those moorings will be redesignated as class 3, general public within Jamestowns database in the near future.
+Only those individuals who had valid mooring permits under this previous unauthorized classification may continue to moor their vessels in place (essentially, they were grandfathered in place), however, no subsequent individuals may have a permit in this mooring field.
+CRMC also notified the public that when/if the existing property is sold, that mooring permit will NOT be available to the new property owners.
+Upon the surrender of the permit, the grandfathering is not transferrable, not even to a family member. : property owners holding a record with a deeded right of access to riparian property are entitled to apply for a single mooring permit per property directly adjacent to that riparian property.
 The Town shall provide delineation of each such mooring area.
 Each such mooring area is available to members of the general public.
 This does not imply any right to trespass on private property.

-Class 2 (a) private easement: a non-riparian property owner holding a freehold estate of record with a deeded private right-of-way or easement to coastal waters granted in an original property subdivision are entitled to apply, per property, for a single mooring permit directly adjacent to that right-of-way or easement.
-The Town shall provide delineation of each such mooring area.
-Each such mooring area is available to members of the general public.
-This does not imply any right to trespass on private property.
+Class 2 (a) and Class 2 (b) private easement: a non-riparian property owner holding a freehold estate of record with a deeded private right of way or easement to coastal waters granted in an original property subdivision are entitled to apply, per property, for a single mooring permit directly adjacent to that right-of-way or easement.
+Class 2 is now being eliminated by CRMC under the new revisions occurring during 2023 and beyond for consistency with CRMC regulations.
+Only those individuals who had valid mooring permits under this previous unauthorized classification may continue to moor their vessels in place (essentially, they were grandfathered in place), however, no subsequent individuals may have a permit under 2 a/b.
+CRMC also notified the public that when/if the existing property is sold, that mooring permit will NOT be available to the new property owners.
+Upon the